godcandidate/alx-higher_level_programming/0x03-python-data_structures/README.md

 - finds all multiples of 2 in a list

-`100-print_python_list_info.c`

-- prints some basic info about Python lists

 `11-delete_at.py`

 - deletes the item at a specific position in a list

-`12-switch.py`

-- a program to  switch value of a and b

-`13-is_palindrome.c`

-- checks if a singly linked list is a palindrome

 `2-replace_in_list.py`